 - What did Paul teach Timothy?
+Refer to board work.
 To study God's Word diligently.

 - What is God teaching us?
 The same thing!

 We are all to study God's Word carefully.

 GOD'S WORD IN THE REAL WORLD

 - What does it mean to make God's Word our foundation?
 Allow discussion.